Our Idaho Location

-There are several different types of over the counter medications that are frequently abused, and the causes of this type of addiction.
-These medications include:
+There are several types of addictive over the counter medications on the market today.
+These include:

 There are a variety of over the counter medications that have been approved for several different purposes.
 These medications are very useful in treating everything from the common cold and headaches to helping you fall asleep and assisting with weight loss.
 For the most part, when you take over the counter medications, you’re taking them for their intended purposes, and you know that you’re only going to be taking them for a short period of time.
 However, that’s not always the way it goes for some people.